keuller/vuelm/docs/Api.md

 	export default connect(Counter, { counter })
 ```

-The first argument is the Vue component object and the second one, must be a literal object with all models you wish to bind with.
+The first argument is the Vue component and the second one, must be a literal object with all stores you wish to bind with.
 When you has more than one model bound to component, Vuelm merge all states of each model into a single one.

 ### Vuelm.types(...args)